-Kilauea is a currently active shield volcano in the Hawaiian Islands, and the most active of the five Hawaiian volcanoes.
+Kilauea is an active shield volcano in the Hawaiian Islands, and the most active of the five Hawaiian volcanoes.
 Kilauea is the most active volcano on the Earth.
 Located along the southern shore of the island.

 Lavas younger than 1,000 years cover 90 percent of the volcano; the oldest exposed lavas date back 2,800 and 2,100 years.
 The first well-documented eruption of Kilauea occurred in 1823, and since that time the volcano has erupted repeatedly.
 Most historical eruptions have occurred at the volcano's summit or its southwestern rift zone, and are prolonged and effusive in character.